 - create a Creative Commons license for a remix

-Mashup: To combine various forms of data and media together to create a new artifact.
+Mashup: A mashup is combined various forms of data and media together to create a new artifact.

-Responsible remixing: The "Fair Use" copyright statute for students and educators allows editing and use of copyright digital materials based on four factors: Watch this video from Commonsense.org on Copyright and Fair Use Animation and also refer to 7 Q1 Copyright Laws for more information.
+Responsible remixing: Responsible remixing is the "Fair Use" copyright statute for students and educators allows editing and use of copyright digital materials based on four factors: Watch this video from Commonsense.org on Copyright and Fair Use Animation and also refer to 7 Q1 Copyright Laws for more information.

 1. Continue to work with your group of classmates to review the digital artifacts created in Quest three.
 Refer to this 17.Q4 rubric as you work on this assignment.

 2. Review the Advantages and Disadvantages of Different Media Table and select an application that will let you:

 - combine some part of each of your artifacts

 - add a new digital artifact or information from one or more of your original research resources

 3. Identify a new audience and tailor your message to effectively communicate it.
 Use this 17.Q4 Remix Information and Reflection document as you complete the Quest steps.